tfrce/thedaywefightback.js/README.md

 # thedaywefightback.js

-_Please feel free to make pull requests with any fixes, and leave suggestions and bugs on our [issue](http://github.com/tfrce/thedaywefightback.js/issues) page.
-We've tried our best to accomodate all browsers but  will fix any remaining issues before the 11th._
+_Please feel free to make pull requests with any fixes, and leave suggestions and bugs on our [issue](http://github.com/tfrce/thedaywefightback.js/issues) page._

 thedaywefightback.js is a javascript snippet that automatically activates at midnight of February 11th and adds a banner to your site for 26 hours in support of [thedaywefightback.org](https://thedaywefightback.org).

 The goal is to drive as many phone calls and emails on the 11th.
 The calls are connected automatically by our call server for free thanks to Twilio.

+**If you own a website, no matter how big or small, you can be part of this.**

 <a href="http://tfrce.github.io/thedaywefightback.js/example/banner.html" target="_blank"><img src="screenshots/tdwfb-banner.png" alt="banner" /></a>

-**If you own a website, no matter how big or small, you can be part of this.**

 ## Demo pages

-View the [US demo page](http://tfrce.github.io/thedaywefightback.js/example/banner.html) or the [international demo page](http://tfrce.github.io/thedaywefightback.js/example/banner_international.html) - (unless explicitly set the banner uses GeoIP to detect your location).
+* [US demo page](http://tfrce.github.io/thedaywefightback.js/example/banner.html) - Shown automatically to visitors from US IP addresses.
+* [International demo page](http://tfrce.github.io/thedaywefightback.js/example/banner_international.html) - Shown automatically to visitors from non-US IP addresses.
+* [Call-only version of the banner](http://tfrce.github.io/thedaywefightback.js/example/banner_callonly.html) - Shown if the callOnly flag is set to true, focusses people on the phone call action.

+*Note: Please don't copy the code from the source files of the demo pages.
+Use the code below instead.*

 ## Getting started

 You can add the snippet to your site now - it won't be activated until midnight EST on February 11th and will remain active for 26 hours.

-Simply copy and paste the code below into your website, right above the closing `<body>` tag.

 _Place the code below before `</body>` tag.
 The script loads asynchronously and won't affect page load times._